idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/plug_n_play.md

 Solid Mechanics module requires at least three separate classes to fully describe a material model.

-!alert note title=Three Tensors Are Required for a Mechanics Problem The three tensors that must be defined for any mechanics problem are the the strain
+!alert note title=Three Tensors Are Required for a Mechanics Problem The three tensors that must be defined for any mechanics problem are the strain
 $\boldsymbol{\epsilon}$ or strain increment, elasticity tensor $\boldsymbol{\mathcal{C}}$, and the stress
 $\boldsymbol{\sigma}$.
 Optional tensors include stress-free strain (also known as an eigenstrain)
 $\boldsymbol{\epsilon}_0$ and additional stress $\boldsymbol{\sigma}_0$.